 “I invite you to join us on a Sunday for worship so that you can feel the welcome and community that TUUC offers.”

 The Reverend Dr. Linda Hart has served TUUC as minister since August 2014.
 A lifelong Unitarian Universalist, she was ordained to ministry in 1984, and has served in diverse settings during her career.
 From working with the Northside Ecumenical Night Ministry in outreach to homeless teens, to serving a small congregation in southwest London, Rev. Hart brings experience of diverse settings and styles of ministry.
 She has served congregations as small as 30 and as large as 400.

-Rev. Hart lives in Olympia with her husband, Peter Teets and their 15 year old daughter.
-When not working she loves to cook, knit, read, and cuddle and play with Cooper, the black lab and Mona, the calico cat.
+Rev. Hart lives in Olympia with her husband, Peter Teets and their college-age daughter.
+When not working she loves to cook, knit, read, and cuddle and play with Cooper, the black lab.

 Director of Religious Exploration